 At the end of Park Quest, teams that have completed a minimum number of Quests will be entered into a drawing for special Park Quest prizes.

 Each team will be issued a Park Quest Passport which will be used by park staff to confirm your team’s participation.
-When teams go to a State Park to complete a Quest, they should follow the instructions posted on the Park Quest website.
-Once they complete the challenge, they will get their Passport endorsed.
+When teams go to a State Park to complete a Quest, you should follow the instructions posted on the Park Quest website.
+Once you’ve completed the challenge, you will get your Passport endorsed.
 At the end of Park Quest, teams that have completed a minimum number of Quests will be entered into a drawing for special Park Quest prizes.

 Yes, Park Quests are physically challenging but persons with disabilities can be accommodated on most Quests with advance notice.
 Contact the State Park directly at least one week prior to the day you want to complete your Quest and request assistance.

 Yes, as with any adventure there is a small possibility that a participant could be injured.
 Park staff members will give instructions to minimize the potential for injuries.
 It is important to be aware of the hazards of participating in outdoor activities and take the proper safeguards to ensure that you and your teammates have a safe enjoyable Park Quest adventure.
 Here are some tips to remember when recreating outdoors.

 Addresses and phone numbers will not be released.
 Names of winning teams will only be used with permission.

 Each park name will link to a detailed description of the Park Quest at that site, including downloadable Quest materials (when available).
 Sites will be updated before Park Quest begins on May 1st.